exercism/common-lisp/docs/ABOUT.md

-Common Lisp is the most prominent, (together with Scheme) offshoot of the long-running family of Lisp programming languages.
+Common Lisp is an offshoot of the long-running family of Lisp programming languages.
-It's a multi-paradigm programming language that allows you to to choose the approach and paradigm according to your application domain.
+It's a multi-paradigm programming language that allows you to choose the approach and paradigm according to your application domain.

 Common Lisp has fast prototyping capabilities, and exceptional support for object oriented programming.